5 min read

 With your USB installer in hand, you're ready to install ChromeOS Flex on any compatible target device.

 Deploying to a large fleet?
 ChromeOS Flex supports remote network deployment — managed PCs can automatically convert without requiring individual USB installs.
-Talk to your Google partner about a staged rollout plan.
+Talk to Promevo about a staged rollout plan.

 ChromeOS Flex is a strong fit for any organization looking to extend hardware life, tighten security, and simplify fleet management — without the cost of new devices.
 It's particularly well-suited for: